quaelin/idea/packages/idea/README.md

 # @quaelin/idea

-Installs a suite of tools for dealing with the [Idea-DAG][Idea-DAG].
+Installs a suite of tools for interacting with the [Idea-DAG][Idea-DAG].
 Currently, this includes:

  * [idea-cli][idea-cli]: a command-line interface to the Idea-DAG
  * [idea-web][idea-web]: a web UI interface to the Idea-DAG